cl-library-docs/common-lisp-libraries/docs/index.md

 See [quicklisp.org](https://www.quicklisp.org/) for instructions on installing quicklisp.

-Optionally, you may want to use `add-package-local-nickname` the packages for, well, [adding package local nicknames](https://gist.github.com/phoe/2b63f33a2a4727a437403eceb7a6b4a3#actual-worthwhile-content-starts-here).
+Optionally, you may want to use `trivial-package-local-nicknames` for, well, [adding package local nicknames](https://gist.github.com/phoe/2b63f33a2a4727a437403eceb7a6b4a3#actual-worthwhile-content-starts-here).

 ```lisp
 (ql:quickload :trivial-package-local-nicknames)